theolivenbaum/resin/README.md

 # Resin

-Resin is:
+### Resin is:

 - A vector database where the key is a 64-bit vector (that may or may not translate into a string, it's up to you) and the payload is a list of Int64's.
 - A remote execution node that stores lists of Int64 where the key is a Int64 and that also accepts query expressions that define set operations instead of keys.

-On this architecture a language model framework has been built that carries a HTTP API that lets you:
+### On this architecture a language model framework has been built that carries a HTTP API that lets you:

-- read and write documents (in any format, JSON included out-of-the-box)
+- read and write document collections (in any format, JSON included out-of-the-box)
-- create embeddings/language models from text
+- create embeddings/language models from collections
 - query a model in dynamic (structured) or natural language
 - get intents from utterances (i.e. map phrases to keys)
 - build custom models in new vector spaces, based on previous models
 - plug in your own reader/writer logic

-Included out-of-the-box is a web GUI where you can
+### Included out-of-the-box is a web GUI where you can

 - query collections of documents with natural or structured queries
 - create new collections from slices of existing collections

-and a HTTP API that let you
+### and a HTTP API that let you

 - create new collections from your data
 - query naturally/structured over HTTP with content type negotiation

-The models included are:
+### The models included are:

 ## Bag-of-characters model